sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/1 The Hand.md

 The DJ's wide gaze was fixed on said hand.

-Lily's right hand sported a sickly green mark, like a burn, etched into the skin of her hand.
+Lily's right hand sported a sickly green mark, like a burn, covering most of the skin of her hand.

 The same sickly green as...